quasarframework/quasar-framework.org/source/guide/app-deploying-spa.md

 $ npm install express serve-static connect-history-api-fallback
 ```

-Now that we have installed the required dependencies we can add our server.
+Now that we have installed the required dependencies, we can add our server.
 Create a file called `server.js` in the root directory of your project.
 ```js
 const
   express = require('express'),